 (insert the name and address of the person to be served)

-If you do not complete and return the form to the sender within twenty (20) days, you (or the party on whose behalf you are being served) may be required to pay any expenses incurred in serving a summons and complaint in any other manner permitted by law.
+Suppose you do not complete and return the form to the sender within twenty (20) days.
+In that case, you (or the party on whose behalf you are being served) may be required to pay any expenses incurred in serving a summons and complaint in any other manner permitted by law.

-I declare, under penalty of perjury, that this Notice and Receipt of Summons and Complaint was mailed on (insert date).
+Under penalty of perjury, I declare that this Notice and Receipt of Summons and Complaint was mailed on (insert date).

 Date of Signature